Fred Fish

-Fish worked for Cygnus Solutions in the 1990s before he left for Be Inc. in 1998.
+Fish worked for Cygnus Solutions in the 1990s before leaving for Be Inc. in 1998.

-In 1978, he self-published User Survival Guide for TI-58/59 Master Library, which was advertised in enthusiast newsletters covering the TI-59 programmable calculator.
+In 1978, he self-published User Survival Guide for TI-58/59 Master Library.
+It was advertised in enthusiast newsletters covering the TI-59 programmable calculator.
+Fish also initiated the "GeekGadgets" project, a GNU standard environment for AmigaOS and BeOS.

 Personal life

 Fred Fish was married to Michelle Fish (née Norman) at the time of his death.
-Fred Fish died at his home in Idaho on Friday April 20, 2007 of a heart attack.
+He died of a heart attack at his home in Idaho on Friday, April 20, 2007.